jbcodeforce/kafka-studies/docs/index.md

 export BOOTSTRAP="$(oc get route ${K_CLUSTER_NAME}-kafka-bootstrap -o jsonpath='{.spec.host}'):443"
 ```

-The `sasl.jaas.config` can come from an environment variable inside of a secret, but in fact it is already defined in the scram user in Strimzi:
+The `sasl.jaas.config` can come from an environment variable inside of a secret, but in fact it is already predefined in the scram user in Strimzi:

 ```sh
 oc get secret my-user -o json | jq -r '.data["sasl.jaas.config"]' | base64 -d -
 ```

-* For internal communication, with PLAIN the setting is
+* For internal communication, with PLAIN the setting is:

 ```sh
 bootstrap.servers={kafka-cluster-name}-kafka-bootstrap.{namespace}.svc.cluster.local:9093